 Instagram Stories are now more popular than Snapchat, with over 200 million people using the feature every day.
 I resisted using Stories for the first 6 months.
 I thought, oh man, another platform to update and check.
 But….I’ve changed my mind.
 I’m into you, Stories.
 Now that IG has added so many cool features, I’m having a lot of fun with it, and I’ve found ways to make it a part of my daily business digital update routine.
-My stories typically get about 2X engagement to my Instagram posts–so the effort to consistently update is worth it.
+My stories typically get about 2X engagement to my Instagram posts.
+So the effort to consistently update is definitely worth it!

 I think Instagram Stories is the perfect forum for an online business to share posts that don’t need to live on the account forever.
 That being said, it’s important to make sure your Stories are thoughtfully planned and created, and remain a true reflection of your online presence.
 Below are some crucial tips to take your Stories from geek to chic.
 And at the very end of this post, I created a 30 day plan full of ideas of what to share on your IG Stories.
-Scroll all the way to the bottom to download the printable PDF.
+Scroll all the way to the bottom to grab it.
 Cross out each box as you accomplish each post.
+Use it again and again each month!

 Consider your content.